brianclee-gh/atelier/README.md

 #  Atelier

+A RESTful API built to serve product data for an e-commerce shopping site.

+## Description

-Atelier is a RESTful API which is able to serve 10,000 clients over 1 min for a high traffic e-commerce website once deployed.
+Atelier is able to serve 10,000 clients over 1 min for a high traffic e-commerce website once deployed.
 Atelier has been deployed with an NGINX load balancer with caching and 4 separate EC2 instances running an Express server.
 Each instance is able to fetch from its respective PostgreSQL database.
 The database has been indexed via btree for reduced latency (lowered from 200ms to 4ms).

+## Getting Started

-## Tech Used
+### Tech Used

 <b>Back End</b>: PostgreSQL with pgPromise, Express.js